Scott-Wenzel/Jupyter-Notebook-DVC/README.md

 A minimalistic integration of DVC with a simple Jupyter Notebook.
 Using this guideline, you can keep working in a notebook while enjoying most of the benefits of data and model versioning.
-For more information, see the README in the example project.

 ## Instructions